Municipals

 Key takeaways:

-• Investment flows were positive for the year due to muni bond demand.
+• Investment flows were positive overall for the quarter, though they turned negative in March, which was partly due to tax season selling.

 Our outlook for 2025